4awpawz/trio/README.md

 ## Changelog

+### v1.1.0 (IKIGAI)

+#### Highlights!

+* Trio now provides more information when it is unable to resolve assets.
+See issue <a target="_blank" href="https://github.com/4awpawz/trio/issues/83">#83</a> for more information.

+#### Bug Fixes

+* Fixes issue <a target="_blank" href="https://github.com/4awpawz/trio/issues/82">#82</a>, where integrity checking and dependency resolution failed to account for templates having indirect references to includes, which caused builds to fail during page generation because of missing include files.

 ### v1.0.0 (IKIGAI)

 This marks the first stable release of v1.0.0.
 I'm so excited and I hope you all are too.